steadfasterX/android_device_samsung_i927/README.md

 Experimental device tree for Samsung Captivate "Glide" (SGH-I927) for ICS (CM9)

-This device tree is very EXPERIMENTAL with focus on getting CM9 built and functional with the device.
-This revision is based off the AOSP-ZEUS/android_device_samsung_n1 (Galaxy-R i9103) tree by dman3285 (https://github.com/AOSP-ZEUS/android_device_samsung_n1) and used as a "skeleton".
-Also uses tidbits from other device trees (namely: The-Covenant, TeamGalaxyR) as well as prebuilt kernel LiteKernel 4.0-ICS by thegreatergood (modified ramdisk).
+This device tree is very EXPERIMENTAL with focus on getting CyanogenMod 9.1 (CM9) built and functional with the device.
+This is partially based off the device tree by dman3285 (https://github.com/AOSP-ZEUS/android_device_samsung_n1) for the Galaxy-R i9103 and used as a "skeleton".
+Also uses tidbits from other device trees (namely: The-Covenant, TeamGalaxyR, BuborH, Kick-Buttowski) and for the kernel kernel running LiteKernel 4.0-ICS by thegreatergood.
+This is just uploaded to help others who are trying to build ICS for the Glide.

 What works:
 -Sound, adapted libaudio from The-Covenant